The De Havilland DH-4 was an extraordinary World War I bomber – and the only American-built aircraft to see combat in “the war to end all wars.”

 There were six Medals of Honor awarded to Americans flying the DH-4 in World War I. Two were awarded to airmen of the First Marine Aviation Force and four to U.S. Army Air Service aviators.

 After the war, the DH-4 was pressed into service by the government to carry airmail.
-Charles Lindbergh, before his famous trans-Atlantic flight, flew one on a mail route between Chicago and St.Louis.
+Charles Lindbergh, before his famous trans-Atlantic flight in 1927, flew a DH-4 on a mail route between Chicago and St.Louis.
 There were no sophisticated airplane instruments then and it’s said that some airmail pilots, when flying through overcast or fog, were known to have a cup of coffee in the cockpit – to show whether the aircraft was in a climb, a dive or a bank.
 War surplus DH-4s were also flown as crop dusters and air ambulances and were seen at countless county fairs around the country where the public was entertained by dashing barnstorming pilots and their fearless “wing walkers.”

-The 4-square inch of fabric attached to each DH-4 relic print was preserved when the aircraft was restored by the Smithsonian where it is on permanent display today.
-Also included is a Certificate of Authenticity signed by an officer of the National Air and Space Museum as well as 2 pages of colorful historical information and specs of the aircraft.
-This is aviation memorabilia at its best – cut from the cloth of aviation history – and an excellent gift for the World War One enthusiast.
+Your 15″ x 20″ relic print has attached to it a 4-square inch of fabric which was preserved when the DH-4 was restored by the Smithsonian – where it is on permanent display today.
+Also included is a Certificate of Authenticity signed by an officer of the National Air and Space Museum as well as 2 pages of colorful historical information and aircraft specs.
+This is aviation memorabilia at its best – cut from the cloth of history – and an excellent gift for the World War One enthusiast.

 Our supply of the De Havilland DH-4 relic print is limited to the fabric preserved when it was restored by the Smithsonian Institution.